Homemade Dog Food vs Store-Bought: Pros & Cons

 In almost all aspects, store-bought wins over homemade dog food.
 It’s certainly the more popular option and has more benefits for dogs and their owners.
 If you’re looking to save money, time, and effort while making sure your dog is getting quality nutrition, store-bought dog food is the way to go.

 Homemade dog food requires meticulous planning.
-Gathering the ingredients to use can cost more than a bag of dog food from the store, and busy dog owners may not have the time necessary to dedicate to cooking.
+Gathering the ingredients can cost more than a bag of dog food from the store, and busy dog owners may not have the time necessary to dedicate to cooking.
 If you run out of time, your dog has no food.

 While some dog owners choose homemade food because they believe that it’s healthier than store-bought, this isn’t always the case either.
 Read on for more information about both options to see which one is right for you.